cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 ![](static/documentation/images/image049.jpg)

 ---
-You can copy and paste this object in a particular frame.
+You can copy and paste an object in a particular frame.
 The keyboard shortcuts ``Ctrl + C`` / ``Ctrl + V`` work when you hover over an object

 ![](static/documentation/images/image052.jpg)

 ---
-You can distribute this object in the following X frames.
+You can propagate this object in the following X frames.
 The keyboard shortcut ``Ctrl + B`` works when you hover the mouse over an object.
 You can change the number of propagating frames in the bottom panel.

 ![](static/documentation/images/image053.jpg)

 ---
-You can change the way this objects' annotation is displayed on this frame.
+You can change the way an object is displayed on a frame.
 It could be hide, shows only box, shows box and title. ``H`` is for this object, ``T+H`` for all objects on this frame.